Permissionless-Software-Foundation/specifications/ps009-multisig-approval.md

 ## 5. Validation

-Once the Approval Transaction is discovered by an interested entity (like an instance of the P2WDB), the chain of data can be followed to independently verify both transactions are valid and thus the arbitrary data in the Update Transaction is valid.
+Once the Approval Transaction is discovered by an interested entity (like an instance of the P2WDB), the chain of data can be traversed to independently verify both transactions are valid, and thus the arbitrary data in the Update Transaction is valid.

-Here is the set up steps required to validate the authenticity of the data in the Update Transaction:
+Here is the set of steps required to validate the authenticity of the data in the Update Transaction:

-1. Request the transaction history for the Reference Address and sort the transactions in descending order by block height (most recent first).
+1. Request the transaction history for the Reference Address and sort the transactions in descending order by block height.
+This ensures the most recent transactions are evaluated first.
 2. Traverse the transaction history until one is found with the word 'APPROVAL' in the OP_RETURN data.
 This is the latest *Approval Transaction*.
 Note the address which generated the transaction, this is the *multisignature address*.
 3. Retrieve the *Update Transaction* from the TXID stored in the OP_RETURN of the Approval Transaction.
 4. Retrieve the CID from the OP_RETURN of the Update Transaction.